 ‘IN THE MIDST OF THIS’

-In these days of global pandemic our first priority is to save and protect life and I am hoping that everything I am doing and the way that I am now living reflects this basic intention.
+During troubled times, our first priority is to save and protect life and I am hoping that everything I am doing and the way that I am now living reflects this basic intention.

 But our mental well-being, too, will be so important as we seek to manage anxiety, keep ourselves steady and keep making good decisions in the midst of it all.